n0xii/hl2dm-ds/README.md

 ```
 When finished, it will tell us `Success!
 App '232370' fully installed.`

-### **Step 7: Running the dedicated server**
+## **Step 7: Running the dedicated server**
 Inside the server directory there should be a file called srcds.exe which will be used to run the server, to do this we make a .bat file to easily run the server and set parameters.
 The easiest way to do this is to create text file, enter the following command in this file and then save it as .bat instead of a .txt file.
 ```
 srcds.exe -console -game hl2mp -maxplayers 10 +map dm_lockdown
 ```
 Optionally you can omit `-console` to run the server using a graphical interface.
-The `-exec` parameter is used to execute a .cfg (configuration) file, in this case we execute server.cfg which contains the settings for the server such as the hostname and the password.
 Running the bat file will start the server, we can see that the server is started when the server window tells us:
 ```
 Connection to Steam servers successful.
    Public IP to Steam is xxx.xxx.xxx.xxx